zapabob/ROCm/docs/rocm.md

 compilers, debuggers, and libraries.
 ROCm is fully integrated into machine learning (ML) frameworks, such as PyTorch and TensorFlow.

+## ROCm on Radeon

+Starting with ROCm™ 5.7 on Linux®, researchers and developers working with Machine Learning (ML) models and algorithms can tap into the parallel computing power of the AMD desktop GPUs based on the RDNA™ 3 architecture.

+A client solution built on powerful high-end AMD GPUs provides a local, private and often cost-effective workflow to develop ROCm and train ML (PyTorch) for the users who previously relied solely on cloud-based solutions.

+For information about how to install ROCm on AMD desktop GPUs based on the RDNA™ 3 architecture, see {doc}`Use ROCm on Radeon <radeon:index>`.
+For more information about supported AMD Radeon™ desktop GPUs, see {doc}`Radeon Compatibility Matrices <radeon:compatibility>`.

 ## ROCm on Windows

 Starting with ROCm 5.5, the HIP SDK brings a subset of ROCm to developers on Windows.